QutEcoacoustics/research-blog/tutorials/AP/Practical.md

 something that doesn't work, please let us know by filing an issue at
 <https://github.com/QutEcoacoustics/audio-analysis/issues>

-We're interested in new features  however we primarily develop AP.exe for our needs.
+We're interested in new features  however we primarily develop AP.exe for our own needs.
 If a new feature is requested that is not needed by us, where possible we'll consider implementing it.
 However we do not have the capacity to fully support AP.exe as a product.